zulip/zulip/help/marking-messages-as-read.md

 - **Only in conversation views**: In Zulip, a **conversation** is a [direct message](/help/direct-messages) thread (one-on-one or with a group), or a [topic in a stream](/help/streams-and-topics).
-This option makes it convenient to preview new messages in a stream, or skim [All messages](/help/all-messages), and later read each topic in detail.
+This option makes it convenient to preview new messages in a stream, or skim [Combined feed](/help/combined-feed), and later read each topic in detail.

 {start_tabs}